 If seeing marine life in the wild isn’t really your thing, you could always see them safely from behind the glass.
 The Birch Aquarium has over 60 habitats of fish species that come from the waters of Mexico all the way up to the waters of the north-west in the Pacific Ocean.

 Windansea Beach is one of the most popular beaches for surfers in Southern California.
-This beach is known for its surf but other water activities as well.
 In fact, the scenery alone is a reason to visit and to help get a feeling like you’re away from it all.

 La Jolla Playhouse

 If you’ve ever wanted to see a Tony award-winning theater company but haven’t had the chance to make it to New York, you’re in luck.
 The La Jolla Playhouse is a Tony award-winning theater company that can be found on the UC San Diego campus.

 Torrey Pines Gliderport can be found on the cliffs in La Jolla and is one of the most historic aviation sites in the nation.
 If you don’t want to take the plunge yourself, you can always sit and watch those who do.

 Golf Torrey Pines

 Hang gliding isn’t the only thing you can do at Torrey Pines.
 Take in one of the finest golf courses in the country at Torrey Pines Golf Course.
 The 2008 U.S. You can try your hand at the same place the Open Championship was played at.